Table of Contents

 Overcoming cocaine addiction is possible with professional treatment and support.
 In 2013, cocaine accounted for almost 6 percent of all admissions to drug abuse treatment programs.

-When it comes to cocaine addiction, treatment usually involves medical and psychological help, which may include the following:
+When it comes to treatments for cocaine addiction, quality rehab programs provide comprehensive medical and psychological help, which may include the following:

-Detox – Often the first step, detoxification is a set of interventions aimed at managing extreme intoxication and withdrawal.
-During detox, the body is gradually helped to get rid of cocaine with medical supervision.
-Cocaine has mild withdrawals; however, medications can help ease cravings and other symptoms.
-Medical supervision ensures safe detox.
+• Cocaine detox – Often the first step to recovery, detoxification is a set of medical interventions which aim to manage extreme intoxication and withdrawal.
+During a cocaine detox, the body is gradually helped to get rid of cocaine with medical supervision.
+While cocaine has mild physical withdrawal symptoms, medications can help ease cravings and other psychological withdrawal symptoms.
+Medical supervision ensures safe detox from cocaine.

-Aftercare – Ongoing counseling, groups, housing, or other continuing care help maintain sobriety.
+• Aftercare and relapse prevention – Ongoing counseling, groups, housing, or other continuing care help maintain sobriety.
 Activities like mindfulness and yoga can also improve emotional well-being.

 Cocaine Addiction Treatment at Aliya Health Group